xivind/velo-supervisor-2000/README.md

 Changelog - fix layout
 1.0.x
 Version now runs as Github action
+Banner to display more than seven days since update from Strava

 0.9.x
-Info on config page when data was last pulled from Strava Configured to run in Docker
+Configured to run in Docker
 Updated code to work with FastAPI 0.115.0
 Alphabetical sorting of component types in tables and drop downs Getting data from Strava in the background